Linux User & Group Management Tutorial: Part 1: Basic Concepts

 This concept of sharing is also widely used in supercomputers and cloud processing these days!

 Let’s next go ahead and learn about service users.

-Now that we understand the different types of users, let’s go ahead and have a look at the 4 mains files in Linux which stores important data and controls the users of Linux.
+Now that we understand the different types of users, let’s go ahead and have a look at the need for having user groups!

 Need for Groups in Linux

 What are groups in Linux and why do we need them?
 Groups are just another tool for organizing users in Linux.
-Instead of controlling access to resources like files and folders on the organization’s network it’s better to organize the user’s into group for the ease of management.
+Instead of controlling access to resources like files and folders on the organization’s network it’s better to organize the users into groups for the ease of management.

 Each organization is normally divided into subsections like sales, marketing, technical development and management.
 It’s in the nature of modern organizations to divide their workforce into teams where each team is responsible for a particular aspect of the organization’s work.